Geraldo Perdomo Player Props: Diamondbacks vs. Phillies

 Geraldo Perdomo At The Plate

-- Perdomo has nine doubles, a triple, five home runs and 22 walks while hitting .292.
+- Perdomo is hitting .284 with nine doubles, a triple, five home runs and 22 walks.

-- Perdomo will look to extend his four-game hitting streak.
-He's batting .357 over the course of his last games.
+- Looking at the 50 games he has played this season, he's homered in five of them (10.0%), and in 2.8% of his trips to the plate.

-- He has gone deep in 10.2% of his games this year, and 2.9% of his plate appearances.
+- Perdomo has had an RBI in 18 games this year (36.0%), including seven multi-RBI outings (14.0%).
+He has also driven home three or more of his team's runs in three contests.

-- Perdomo has an RBI in 18 of 49 games this year, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in three contests.
+- He has scored in 21 of 50 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.